-Shark Lift Around (available on Amazon) — 2 recommendations
+Shark Lift Around (occasionally available from 3rd party sellers on Amazon) — 2 recommendations

 - Small, powerful, 25 ft cord,fair sized dirt cup.
 We have lived aboard for almost a year and have a dog on board and this vacuum has all the accessories I need plus a power head!
 We have been completely happy with it, especially the price!!
 Less than $70!!
 [CKS note: could not find it for $70 online . . .]

 - Have had a Shark a/c plug in for 7 or 8 yrs on our boat and it works amazing.
 No bags.
 [Note this may be a slightly different model]